StackVista/stackstate-docs/setup/agent/kubernetes.md

 ### Upgrade Helm chart

 The `stackstate/cluster-agent` chart is being deprecated and will no longer be supported.
+It has been replaced by the new `stackstate/stackstate-agent` chart.

-If you previously used the `stackstate/cluster-agent` to deploy the Agent, follow the steps below to update the values.yaml file and deploy the Agent with the new `stackstate/stackstate-agent` chart:
+The naming of some values has changed in the new chart.
+If you previously deployed the Agent using the `stackstate/cluster-agent`, follow the steps below to update the values.yaml file and redeploy the Agent with the new `stackstate/stackstate-agent` chart:

 2. Backup the values.yaml file that was used to deploy with the old `stackstate/cluster-agent` chart.
 3. Copy of the values.yaml file and update the following values in the new file.
 This will allow you to re-use the previous values while ensuring compatibility with the new chart: